sage-code/eve/manual/processing.md

   String: str := "";
 do
-  ** set string value using different operators str := "this "&" string";   ** "this  string" str := "this "+" string";  ** "this string"
+  ** set string value using different operators str := "this " & " string";  -- "this  string"
+  str := "this " + " string";  -- "this string"
 done;
 ```

 **path concatenation**
-Two strings can be concatenated using concatenation operator ".".
-This operator is used to concatenate "path" strings.
-The "." is converted to \ or / depending on the operating system.
+Two strings can be concatenated using concatenation operator "/" or "\\".
+This operator is used to concatenate "path" strings or URL locations.
+Notice "\\" is also escape character used for string templates.

 ```
 given
   String: s := "";
 do
-  s := 'te/' / '/st'; ** "te/st" ** Linux
+  s := 'te/' / '/st'; -- "te/st" Linux
-  s := 'te/' / '/st'; ** "te\st" ** Windows
+  s := 'te/' \ '/st'; -- "te\st" Windows
 done;
 ```

 ## Text concatenation

-String: and text can be concatenated using the string concatenation operators: {+, - , _ }.
-A normal string can be implicit converted into a text.
-However a text can not be converted into a string without force casting string(<text_variable>).
-This may return good string or gibberish depending on text_variable content.
+String: and text can be concatenated using the string concatenation operators: {+, &}.

 ## Text template
 We use hash "#" to create a placeholder into a Text.
 We use "<+" operator to replace the placeholder with values.
 If placeholder is not found the compiler raise an error.
 If the string is a variable this verification is not possible at compile time so maybe you get a run-time error.